Welcome to the Groovy cheat sheet! This is a condensed reference for Groovy syntax and other information that you might regularly want to look up.

 <expr> must resolve to

-according to Groovy Truth (see next sub section).
+trueorfalseaccording to Groovy Truth (see next sub section).

-statement, which is like an extended if-else if-else
+The only alternative is the switch statement, which is like an extended if-else if-else:

 switch (<value>) {